william-Dic/Jax2GPT/README.md

-# JAX2GPT: From-Scratch GPT Implementation
+# JAX2GPT: From-Scratch GPT Implementation Using JAX

 This repository is a from-scratch implementation of GPT models using **JAX** and **Flax**.
 The project starts with **GPT (bigram model), GPT-2, and GPT-3** (if compute resources allow) and will eventually include a full **reimplementation of Deepseek-R1-distilled-7B** from scratch using JAX and Flax.